This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Finishing The Mitten

-You’re almost there!
-Finish your mittens by binding off the stitches, weaving in the loose ends, and giving them a quick block for a polished look.
+You’re almost finished!
+Bind off neatly, weave in loose ends, and block the mitten for a polished look.

 Binding Off Stitches